tainn/bzw/README.md

 ### Include

-External bzw file contents can be included via the `include` method.
+External bzw files can be included via the `include` method.

 ```py
 world.include("/path/to/file.bzw")